Skip to content

 Open App

-The three inbox folders - Inbox, Saved, Discarded
+The three Inbox folders — Inbox, Saved, Trash

-Many monitoring tools treat their inbox like an archive: everything ends up in there, and eventually you have to search through it.
-Picasa’s Inbox works differently.
-It’s a workspace with a clear flow-based approach.
+Many monitoring tools treat their inbox like an archive: Everything ends up there, and eventually you have to search through it.
+Picasa’s inbox works differently.
+It’s a workspace with a clear flow principle.

-Every update that arrives first lands in the Inbox.
+Every update that comes in first lands in the Inbox.
 There, it waits for a decision: is it relevant or not?
-This decision is your actual contribution.
-Picasa does the rest.
+That decision is your actual contribution.
+Picasi does the rest.

 Saved contains everything you’ve deemed relevant.
 This is your curated archive.
 When you generate AI reports, they use content from Saved by default.
-Everything that lands there is deliberately selected.
+Everything that ends up there has been deliberately selected.

 Discarded contains everything you’ve classified as irrelevant.
 It disappears automatically after 28 days.
 You don’t have to deal with it manually.

-The idea behind it is simple: An unrated update takes up space and attention.
-A discarded update is a conscious decision—you’ve seen it and deemed it irrelevant.
-This keeps the Inbox a reliable view of open tasks.
+The idea behind this is simple: An unrated update takes up space and attention.
+A discarded update is a deliberate decision—you’ve seen it and deemed it irrelevant.
+This keeps the Inbox a reliable indicator of pending tasks.

-If the Inbox is always full of old updates, it loses its value as a reference point.
-The Discard principle forces active curation, turns Saved into a high-quality database, and keeps the Inbox a true workspace.
+If the Inbox is always full of old updates, it loses its value as a point of reference.
+The “Discard” principle forces active curation, turns “Saved” into a high-quality database, and keeps the Inbox a true workspace.

-Once an update lands in Saved or Discarded, it leaves the inbox permanently.
-It cannot return to the inbox from there—but it can be moved from Discarded to Saved as long as the 28-day period hasn’t expired.
+As soon as an update lands in “Saved” or “Discarded,” it leaves the inbox permanently.
+It cannot return to the inbox from there—but it can be moved from “Discarded” to “Saved” as long as the 28-day period hasn’t expired.

 After 28 days, discarded updates are permanently gone.
 Saved updates remain as long as your subscription is active.